A Celiac’s Gluten Free Guide to Germany

 Why is this gluten free card different?

 I tried different translation cards on my travels, and I still got sick.
-I may be more sensitive than some celiacs, but even a small amount of contaminated oil for frying, or wheat-thickened sauce in the food, is enough to make me ill for days.
+I may be more sensitive than some celiacs, but even a small amount of oil for frying that had contact with gluten, or wheat-thickened sauce in the food, is enough to make me ill for days.
 Let alone the joint pain later that week, and the fatigue.

 This card is different because: